frame-r/RenderMaster/README.md

 By default Engine solution configured to find FBX SDK at C:\Program Files\Autodesk\FBX\FBX SDK\2018.0\.
 To build engine without FBX SDK comment '#define USE_FBX' in include\Engine.h and remove libfbxsdk-md.lib from Engine project settings (Linker -> Input -> Additional Dependencies)

 ## Resource management
-We supports DirectX-style resource management.
+We follow DirectX-style resource management.
 After loading resource through the ResourceManager you should call AddRef().
 When you don't need resource you should call Release().